rackerlabs/docs-developer-blog/_posts/2018-11-30-microsoft-power-bi.md

   easily query data by entering natural language terms.
 There's no special code or syntax.

-- **Quick Insights**: This feature enables Power BI to search datasets by using sophisticated algorithms.
+- **Quick Insights**: This feature enables Power BI to search data sets by using sophisticated algorithms.
 It outputs a list of charts that help users better understand the data.

-- **APIs**: By using the Microsoft Power BI REST API, you can programmatically access Power BI resources such as datasets, tables, and rows.
+- **APIs**: By using the Microsoft Power BI REST API, you can programmatically access Power BI resources such as data sets, tables, and rows.

 - **Power BI Embedded**: This Microsoft Azure&reg; service enables you to add interactive Power BI reports to your own web and mobile applications.